-Every food you choose to eat can be a powerful medicine or a powerful risk factor for the disease.
+Every food you choose to eat can be a powerful support option or a powerful risk factor for the disease.

 But with high stakes like these, how do you know which foods do what?
 You can find information online to justify almost anything you want to eat, so it can be tricky figuring out what’s best for your health.
 Where do you even start?
 While each person is different and responds to food in different ways, we do know that for those with blood sugar issues, there are certain foods and dietary practices known to help.
 But the foods and diets you think are best for your blood sugar may not actually be therapeutic for your issues.
 As a functional medicine practitioner, I see many people eating foods every day that contribute to their blood sugar problems, even foods they believe to be healthy choices.

-Here are ways you could balance your blood sugar:
+Here are ways you could help balance your blood sugar:

 Adjust Your Carb Quantity and Quality